-- 1. When all above conditions are fulfilled, turn on the "Server" EVS video server and start the Multicam application. - 2.
-Turn on all "Masters" and "Clients" EVS video servers, and make sure the Multicam application is started on all of them. - They should see the "Server" on the network and they will connect automatically.
+- When all above conditions are fulfilled and the cabling is correct, turn on the "Server" EVS video server. - 2.
+Make sure the value to Server in the Type field in the SDTI section on the Network page.
+Then start Multicam. - 3.
+Turn on all "Master" and "Client" EVS video servers, and make sure the appropriate value is selected in the Type field in the SDTI section. - 4.
+Start Multicam on all of the Master and Client EVS servers.

+They should see the "Server" on the network and they will connect automatically.
 Connection takes a few seconds (usually between 2 and 5 sec) for each EVS video server.